-Public utilities that operate CAPs will apply the LIHEAP cash component benefits only to the customer's monthly 'Asked to Pay' amount.
-No LIHEAP funds may be applied to CAP customer's pre-program arrearages or actual usage amounts.
+Public utilities that operate CAPs based on the Rate Discount Model will apply the LIHEAP cash component benefits only to the customer's monthly 'Asked to Pay' amount.
+No LIHEAP funds may be applied to the CAP customer's pre-program arrearages or actual usage amounts.